The Cosmonaut

-The Cosmonaut (El Cosmonauta) is a Spanish science-fiction film, directed by Nicolás Alcalá and produced by Carola Rodríguez and Bruno Teixidor.
+The Cosmonaut (El Cosmonauta) is a Spanish science-fiction film directed by Nicolás Alcalá and produced by Carola Rodríguez and Bruno Teixidor.
 It premiered in May 2013.
-The first feature-length project of Riot Cinema Collective is notable for its use of crowdfunding and Creative Commons license in its production.
+As the first feature-length project of Riot Cinema Collective, it is notable for its use of crowdfunding and a Creative Commons license during production.

+The film was released free online on May 14th, 2013 under a Creative Commons license.

 Plot

-In 1967, two young friends, Stas and Andrei, arrive to the newly built Star City (near Moscow) where the first cosmonauts trained to go into space, and where a race against the clock to beat the Americans into space takes place.
+In 1967, two young friends, Stas and Andrei, arrive at the newly constructed Star City near Moscow, where the first cosmonauts trained.
+Here, a race against the clock to beat the Americans into space is taking place.

-Stas and Andrei will witness first-hand the political plots, the fights for power and the successes and failures of the Soviet Union in some of the greatest achievements of the 20th century.
-They will meet Yulia, a communications technician, with whom they will strike up a strong friendship, always close to love but never consummated.
+Stas and Andrei witness first-hand the political intrigue, power struggles, and the successes and failures of the Soviet Union in achieving some of the 20th century's greatest milestones.
+They meet Yulia, a communications technician, with whom they form a strong bond—always bordering on love but never fully realized.

 Influences

-The main influences behind The Cosmonauts conception and filmmaking approach are the works of some of the world's most renowned filmmakers.
-The project's dossier mentions specifically the names of Wong Kar-wai (and his main cinematographer, Christopher Doyle), Andrei Tarkovsky, José Luis Guerín, and Robert Bresson, among others.
-There are many links especially to Andrei Tarkovsky's body of work either thematically (the main themes of the films of memory, lost love, and reality), or plot-related (the film's two main characters, Andrei and Stas Arsenievich, share Andrei Tarkovsky's name and patronymic, respectively).
-These ties are more evident through a look in the collaborators’ list: among others, the names of Eduard Artemyev, and Marina Tarkovskaya (Tarkovky's sister).
+The Cosmonauts conception and filmmaking approach draw from the works of some of the world's most renowned filmmakers.
+The project’s dossier specifically mentions Wong Kar-wai (and his frequent collaborator Christopher Doyle), Andrei Tarkovsky, José Luis Guerín, and Robert Bresson as key influences.
+There are numerous thematic and narrative links to Andrei Tarkovsky's works, including the exploration of memory, lost love, and reality.
+The names of the two main characters, Andrei and Stas Arsenievich, even reflect Tarkovsky's name and patronymic.

-The fictional Program K, whose hummingbird icon is one of the main images used in the project's promotion, and which also gives its name to the virtual community of producers of the film, is based on the real Soviet projects that attempted to place a Soviet cosmonaut on the Moon.
+Further connections to Tarkovsky are evident in the collaborators’ list, which includes names like Eduard Artemyev and Marina Tarkovskaya, Tarkovsky’s sister.
+The fictional Program K, featuring a hummingbird icon used prominently in the film's promotion, is inspired by real Soviet efforts to send a cosmonaut to the Moon.

 Production

-The idea behind The Cosmonaut emerged from two main sources: a) the conversations between Nicolás Alcalá and Bruno Teixidor (the main creative minds behind the project's visual looks) about conspiracies, the Lost Cosmonauts theories and the Soviet space program; and b) the poetry book Poetics for Cosmonauts, written by Henry Pierrot.
-Throughout the time it was developed, the main plot core underwent a lot of changes, although some key elements remained through all the process, mainly the principal plot element (the return of an astronaut to Earth after a long trip to the Moon).
-After the reading of Poetics for Cosmonauts, the script changed to its present form.
-The preproduction for the short film started in October–November 2008.
+The idea for The Cosmonaut originated from two main sources: the conversations between Nicolás Alcalá and Bruno Teixidor (the primary creative minds behind the project's visual design) about conspiracies, Lost Cosmonauts theories, and the Soviet space program; and the poetry book Poetics for Cosmonauts by Henry Pierrot.
+While the main plot core underwent numerous revisions during development, key elements—such as the return of an astronaut to Earth after a long trip to the Moon—remained intact.
+After reading Poetics for Cosmonauts, the script evolved into its current form.
+Preproduction for the short film began in October–November 2008.

 2009

-In January 2009, the project underwent its most radical changes: the film went from being a short film released and produced in a traditional way, to a feature-length film funded through Crowdfunding and released for free under a Creative Commons Attribution-ShareAlike License.
+In January 2009, the project underwent its most significant transformation: it transitioned from being a traditionally produced short film into a feature-length film funded through crowdfunding and distributed for free under a Creative Commons Attribution-ShareAlike License.